vicjohnson1213/SFMF/README.md

 - _SFMFLauncher_ - The front end application for managing SFMF and installed mods.
 - _SFMFManager_ - The library responsible for managing downloading and installing mods as well as installing the framework.

+## Developing a Mod

+Check out [this guide](CreatingMods.md) if you'd like to create your own mod and contribute to SFMF.

 ## Acknowledgments

 - Inspired and seeded by [@Phlarfl's](https://github.com/Phlarfl) implementation of SFMF.